ctcovington/ctcovington.github.io/index.md

 ---

 # About Me
-I am a second-year student in the MMath Computer Science program at the University of Waterloo where I am advised by [Xi He](https://cs.uwaterloo.ca/~xihe/) and [Gautam Kamath](http://www.gautamkamath.com/).
-I'm interested primarily in valid inference in adaptive data analysis settings and methods for more robust empirical science, as well as statistical data privacy.
+I am currently a second-year student in the MMath Computer Science program at the University of Waterloo where I am advised by [Xi He](https://cs.uwaterloo.ca/~xihe/) and [Gautam Kamath](http://www.gautamkamath.com/).
+In Fall 2022, I will start a PhD in Biostatistics at Harvard University.
+I'm interested primarily in model uncertainty and methods for more robust empirical science.

 I spent my first two years of college at the Eastman School of Music studying percussion performance.
 I then transferred to Cornell University and graduated in 2016 with B.A. in Statistical Science.
 After graduating, I worked for a few years in various capacities doing computational research in social science, medicine, and biology before getting my introduction to data privacy as a research fellow with the [Harvard University Privacy Tools Project](https://privacytools.seas.harvard.edu/).